DavidLGoldberg/jumpy2/README.md

 },
 ```

-Default easier for beginners? / probably better for larger screens (more labels before we resort to uppercase).
+The default might be easier for beginners.
+It is probably better for larger screens (more labels before jumpy has to resort to utliizing uppercase letters).

 ```
 "jumpy2.customKeys": {